shinyorg/documentation/src/content/docs/client/ble/peripheral.md

 2. Characteristics - this is the MAIN area of things that you will work with.
 This is where the reading, writing, & notifications take place
 3. Descriptors - these are less important in terms of use cases, but do support read/write scenarios.
 They are grouped under each characteristic

-## Peripheral.Connect() - void
+## Connecting

 Connect simply issues a request to connect.
-It may connect now or days from now when the device is nearby.
+It may connect now or days from now when the peripheral is nearby.
 You should use IBleCentralDelegate when using this method.
 We'll talk more about that later

 ```csharp
 peripheral.Connect();
 ```

-If you need to wait for a connection and you know your device is nearby, you can use
+If you need to wait for a connection and you know your peripheral is nearby, you can use

 ```csharp
 await peripheral.ConnectAsync();